Q: What is Amazon CodeGuru?

 Q: What programming languages are supported by Amazon CodeGuru Reviewer Security Detector?

-Amazon CodeGuru Reviewer Security Detector supports Java 8, through Java 11.
+Amazon CodeGuru Reviewer Security Detector supports Java 8 through Java 11 and Python 3 and above.

 Q: Why should I use Amazon CodeGuru Reviewer Security Detector?